beercan1989/substeps-restdriver/README.md

 + XML Support
 + Bug fixing
 + Other enhancements

+## Changes in 0.0.5
++ Ability to send a list of json objects in the body
++ Ability to send json loaded from a file or url in the body

 ## Changes in 0.0.4
 + Moved to use the [org.substeps](https://github.com/Substeps/substeps-framework) fork of Substeps